stephaniecrocker91/rock-paper-scissors/README.md

 1. The site is designed in a way that makes the game fun and easy to play.

 YES!

-2. The rules of the game are clearly described and displayed at the start of the game.
+The styling of the site is simplistic and fun.
+The buttons and big and bright, and are styled when being hovered over.
+The page displays images of rock, paper and scissors when called upon.
+The images are big and bold.
+The rounds are clearly labeled and the results clearly displayed.
+It is easy for the user to Refresh the game and play again and again!

-3. The games feels personal as the user can input their name and see it displayed throughout.
+2. The games feels personal as the user can input their name and see it displayed throughout.

+YES!
+The player is able to input their name into an initial form.
+This is required to play the game.
+That name is then displayed at the bottom of the user's selection. the use of this tool makes the game personal!

-4. The game round's and scores are displayed throughout.
+3. The game round's and scores are displayed throughout.

+YES!
+Both are displayed clearly throughout the rounds.

-5. The user will want to come back for more!
+4. The user will want to come back for more!

+This game is fun, easy to play and can be easily replayed after 5 rounds.
+It's styling is simplistic and fun which will leave th player wanting to come back!

 ## DEPLOYMENT: